Families affected by imprisonment

 We offer a wide range of support for those affected by a family member in prison, including:

 A. Turn to us.
 We offer support for the whole family.
 Our experienced staff will be able to help your child to talk about their feelings.
-We also run a number of child-focused visitor centres in London prisons, enabling children to have a positive experience when visiting a prison.
+We also run a number of child-focused visitor centres, enabling children to have a positive experience when visiting a prison.
 We’ll help you and your child feel less overwhelmed by the changes.